SeisComP/common/apps/descriptions/global.rst

 They need wrappers to generate their native configuration when :command:`seiscomp update-config` is run.

 Global parameters can be used by many modules.
 Thus multiple configuration can be avoided.
 The parameters are read from file in the following order:

 #. :file:`@SYSTEMCONFIGDIR@/global.cfg`
 #. :file:`@CONFIGDIR@/global.cfg`

 Parameters from :file:`@CONFIGDIR@` override parameters from :file:`@SYSTEMCONFIGDIR@`.

 Most :term:`trunk` modules read the configuration from the global configuration which can be overridden by the module configuration.
-Read the :ref:`concept section on modules <concepts_modules>` and the :ref:`concept section on the configuraion <concepts_configuration>` for more details.
+Read the :ref:`concept section on modules <concepts_modules>` and the :ref:`concept section on the configuration <concepts_configuration>` for more details.

-Though it is easy to create the configuration by directly editing the configuration files, it is even more convenient to use a configurator.
-SeisComP ships with a graphical configurator and management tool (:ref:`scconfig`) which makes it easy to maintain module configurations and station bindings even for large networks.
+Though it is easy to create the configuration by directly editing the configuration files, it is even more convenient to use a graphical configuration tool.
+SeisComP ships with :ref:`scconfig`, a graphical configuration and management tool which makes it easy to maintain module configurations and station bindings even for large networks.
 It has built-in functionality to check the state of all registered modules and to start and stop them.

 The configuration is divided into three parts: :ref:`stations <global-stations>`, :ref:`modules <global_modules>` and :ref:`bindings <global_bindings>`.